WQBT

-WQBT (94.1 FM), known as "94.1 The Beat", is a mainstream urban radio station licensed to Savannah, Georgia.
+WQBT (94.1 FM, "94.1 The Beat") is a mainstream urban radio station licensed to Savannah, Georgia.
 It is owned by iHeartMedia, Inc. Its studios are located in Garden City (with a Savannah address) and utilizes a transmitter located west of Savannah in unincorporated Chatham County.

 Programming

 The station had controversial morning hosts Star and Buc Wild—which replaced Russ Parr in the morning slot.
 Parr's show has since returned to WQBT's morning drive time slot, but as of 2016, it is now home to The Breakfast Club.